MultiBank vs Earn 2025

 Tier-4 Licenses | 3 | 0 |

-When comparing the commissions and fees of MultiBank and Earn, MultiBank offers three distinct account types: Standard, Pro, and ECN.
-The Standard account requires a minimum deposit of $50 and comes with relatively high spreads, suitable mostly for beginners.
-The Pro account, with a $1,000 minimum deposit, provides lower spreads, making it a preferable choice for most traders.
-The ECN account offers the lowest spreads at MultiBank, requiring a $10,000 deposit and a $3 per trade commission.
-It's important to note that MultiBank charges a $60 inactivity fee if an account is inactive for 90 days.
+When comparing the commissions and fees of MultiBank and Earn, investors have different options to consider based on their trading preferences and experience level.
+MultiBank offers three account types: Standard, Pro, and ECN.
+The Standard account, with a low $50 minimum deposit, has relatively higher spreads and might suit only beginners.
+The Pro account, requiring a $1,000 minimum deposit, offers lower spreads.
+For experienced traders seeking the lowest spreads, the ECN account demands a $10,000 minimum deposit and includes a modest $3 commission per trade.
+MultiBank also charges a $60 monthly inactivity fee if no trading activity occurs within 90 days.

 Feature |